Now Thank We All Our God: Melody

+However, a modified version is more often used when the hymn is sung in English:

 The melody is sometimes attributed to Rinkart, but it is usually considered to be by Johann Crüger, who first published it.

 Musical settings

 It is used in J.S.
 Bach's cantatas, such as BWV 79, 192 (music lost), harmonized for four voices in BWV 252 and 386, and set in a chorale prelude, BWV 657, as part of the Great Eighteen Chorale Preludes.
-The now-standard harmonisation was devised by Felix Mendelssohn in 1840 when he adopted the hymn, sung in the now-standard key of F major and with its original German lyrics, as the chorale to his Lobgesang or Hymn of Praise (also known as his Symphony No. 2).
+The now-standard harmonisation was devised by Felix Mendelssohn in 1840 when he adopted the hymn, sung in the now-standard key of G major and with its original German lyrics, as the chorale to his Lobgesang or Hymn of Praise (also known as his Symphony No. 2).

 Max Reger composed a chorale prelude as No. 27 of his 52 Chorale Preludes, Op.
 67 in 1902.
 The late-Romantic German composer Sigfrid Karg-Elert used it in his Marche Triomphale.
-In 1969 Mr. Jo Mama also used Martin Rinkart's hymn to write a song entitled We Must Rejoice. ("For 2 tubas, 2 violas, and Organ with vibraphone").
 John Rutter composed Now thank we all our God for choir and brass in 1974.
 In 1977 Czech-American composer Václav Nelhýbel arranged a contemporary setting entitled Now Thank We All Our God: Concertato for 2 trumpets, 2 trombones and organ with tuba and timpani which incorporated "Nun Danket alle Gott" for congregational singing.
 Hermann Chr.
 Bühler made an elaborate setting of Johann Crüger's version.